Mongolia is a wild, unbroken land reminiscent of Montana and the American

 a trout that exceeds 60 cm on the outside, so it cannot be underestimated.

-In Mongolia, there are many fish not only in the typical Mongolian rivers such as Onon, Orkhon, Selenge, Tuul, Kherlen, and Eg, but also in their tributaries.
+In Mongolia, there is much fish not only in the typical Mongolian rivers such as Onon, Orkhon, Selenge, Tuul, Kherlen, and Eg but also in their tributaries.
 There are "mountains wherever there are" fish of various sizes.
 You have to ask the local people where you are.

 The best time